xraymike: http://collapseofindustrialcivilization.com/2014/12/08/accelerating-towards-an-arctic-blue-ocean-event/

 Last month a seemingly reassuring headline stated that ‘Alaska shows no signs of rising Arctic methane‘ according to NASA’s CARVE project (Carbon in Arctic Reservoirs Vulnerability Experiment), but any hopes about the ticking methane time bomb in the Arctic were quickly dashed after reading the article:

-…High concentrations of have been measured at individual Arctic sites, especially in Siberia.
+…High concentrations of atmospheric methane have been measured at individual Arctic sites, especially in Siberia.
 This adds to the concern that massive methane releases are already occurring in the far North.
 NASA’s multiyear Carbon in Arctic Reservoirs Vulnerability Experiment (CARVE) is the first experiment to establish emission rates for a large region of the Arctic…

 Alaska composes about one percent of Earth’s total land area, and its estimated annual emissions in 2012 equaled about one percent of total global methane emissions.
 That means the Alaskan rate was very close to the global average rate.